Golo Morgh (گل و مرغ), meaning “bird and rose,” is one of the most enduring motifs in Persian art.

 Love beyond romance in Persian and Islamic art

-This understanding of love; patient, asymmetrical, inward, has always found its way into art.
+It is this understanding of love: patient, inward, and often unreturned, that finds its way into art.

-One of the most beautiful visual expressions of it lives in a classical Persian painting tradition known as Gol o Morgh.
+One of the most enduring visual expressions of it lives in a classical Persian painting tradition known as Golo Morgh.

 Symbolically, it means the beloved and the lover.